cscart/docs/en/upgrade/index.rst

 Upgrade CS-Cart
 ***************

-There are two ways to upgrade CS-Cart:
+There are different ways to upgrade CS-Cart.

 ==============
 Upgrade Center